Jake-Gearhart/PROG366/README.md

 Implementations of the Linear Search, Binary Search, and Interpolation Search algorithms.

 ### Trie
-Implements a tree data structure in the form of a trie.
+A tree data structure in the form of a trie.